dev-bre/FPS-Godot-Basics/README.md

 This project is free to use, so feel free to download it, import it, change it!

-The projects contains the source files and settings described in my first FPS DevLog video series on YouTube.
+The project contains the source files and settings described in my first FPS DevLog video series on YouTube.